ReactorKit/ReactorKit/README.md

 ReactorKit is a framework for a reactive and unidirectional Swift application architecture.
 This repository introduces the basic concept of ReactorKit and describes how to build an application using ReactorKit.

 You may want to see the [Examples](#examples) section first if you'd like to see the actual code.
-Visit the [API Reference](http://reactorkit.io/docs/latest/) for code-level documentation.

 For an overview of ReactorKit's features and the reasoning behind its creation, you may also check the slides from this introductory presentation over at [SlideShare](https://www.slideshare.net/devxoul/hello-reactorkit).

 ## Table of Contents